-In the fast-moving online industry, the year 1994 might as well be ancient history.
-That was, in fact, the year that the first display ad was published.
-It was a banner ad, produced for AT&T by McCambley, and it looked like this:
+1994?
+In internet years, it might as well be ancient history.
+It was, in fact, the year that the first display ad was published.
+A banner ad, produced for AT&T by McCambley, and it looked like this:

-It’s interesting to note that the first ever online ad didn’t feature the logo of the advertiser.
-According to Mashable, this is because AT&T hadn’t yet completely signed off by publication time.
+According to Mashable, the first-ever online ad didn’t feature the logo of the advertiser.
+This is because AT&T hadn’t yet completely signed off by publication time.
 It’s ironic, though, that the first display ad actually had something in common with what would become the native ad of the future – it wasn’t instantly obvious who the advertiser was, nor was it visually associated with the advertiser’s brand.

 Battle of the Ads – Native Overtakes Advertising Market Share

-While display ads have been around for over 20 years, the term ‘native advertising’ was only coined in 2011.
+While display ads have been around for nearly 30 years, the term ‘native advertising’ was only coined in 2011.
 Even so, in the past few years, native ads have put up some tough competition, unseating display ads as the leader in online advertising.
 According to this study, native ads are viewed 52% more than display ads, and they also contribute to much higher ‘brand lift’ than display ads.
-Native advertising spend is skyrocketing, with native ads holding a 56% share of online advertising in the US in 2016, expected to rise to 74% by 2021.
+Native advertising spend is skyrocketing, with $85 billion spent globally in 2021, and a forecast of nearly $190 billion spend in 2028.

-To understand why the newer native advertising format is overtaking display advertising, let’s take a closer look at both types and the differences between them.
+To understand why native advertising format is overtaking display advertising, let’s take a closer look at both types and the differences between them.

 What are Display Ads?

-Simply put, display ads are ads that appear in the online space.
+Simply put, display ads, or popularly called Google ads, are ads that appear in the online space.
 The first display ads were ‘banner ads’, hyperlinked, image-based ads shaped as a strip, and usually located at the top of a web page.
-Later, as web design became more complex and creative, display ads evolved to a range of shapes and sizes, and included videos, interactive elements, pop-up functions and more.
+Later, as web design became more complex and creative, display ads evolved to a range of shapes and sizes, and included videos, interactive elements, pop-up functions, and more.
 Today, banner ads simply refer to a specific size, of 468 x 60 pixels.

 Display ads typically have low click-through rates – just 0.05% across all formats and platforms.
 However, while CTR is important, it’s not everything.
 When other metrics are considered, display ads do have an effect on brand awareness and intent to purchase.
 Despite the statistics on ‘banner blindness’, when consumers get so tired of online ads that they don’t really ‘see’ them anymore, display ads do work, and performance marketers use them as an important part of their online strategy, particularly in retargeting campaigns.